 Women in China

 Although perceptions of a woman’s role in society have changed, an ancient concept still exists in many Chinese minds.
-Women nowadays play a significant role in the management of Chinese companies, but they're also still usually expected to fulfil traditional roles when it comes to the home and children.
+Today women play a significant role in the management of Chinese companies, but they're also still usually expected to fulfil traditional roles when it comes to the home and children.

 Politeness in China